MAYRE RASMUSSEN AWARDEE

 - Chair of the Board, A Child for All, Inc.

-“Mayday, Mayday!
-Minimizing air carriers’ exposure by protecting their whistleblowers – lessons gleaned from AIR21,” The American Bar Association, Tort Trial & Insurance Practice Section, Aviation and Space Law, Winter 2020 (published in the Spring of 2020)
+- “Mayday, Mayday!
+Minimizing air carriers’ exposure by protecting their whistleblowers – lessons gleaned from AIR21,” The American Bar Association, Tort Trial & Insurance Practice Section, Aviation and Space Law, Winter 2020 (co-published with Sheryl Axelrod in the Spring of 2020)

 “U.S. Supreme Court decision on Foreign Sovereign Immunities Act,” Law360 (March 29, 2019)(author)